zed-alpha/shadow-gadgets/README.md

 Aside from the main shadow tools, there are a handful of utilities to help with applying, testing, and debugging library features.

-- A `ShadowGadgets` object holds a few flags for the active draw method, logs, and error handling.
+- A [`ShadowGadgets`][ShadowGadgets] object holds a few flags for the active draw method, logs, and error handling.
 Details can be found on [its wiki page][ShadowGadgetsWiki].

-- `ShadowException` has been defined for known error states.
+- [`ShadowException`][ShadowException] has been defined for known error states.
   There are about half a dozen, and all but one can be remedied with design-time alterations.
 The full list is on [this wiki page][ShadowExceptionWiki].

-- The `ShadowMode` enum has been added along with a couple of `View` extensions to get the current mode and set a change callback.
+- The [`ShadowMode`][ShadowMode] enum has been added along with a couple of `View` extensions to get the current mode and set a change callback.
 These are meant mainly for runtime error handling.
 Further info is on [its wiki page][ShadowModeWiki].

 - Lastly, a couple of `View` extensions have been added to allow efficient modification of multiple shadow properties at once, helpful especially in